 - College Conduct Board members are College students, faculty, and staff trained in the student conduct policies and process.
-Members are volunteers and will be selected by the Head of Student Conduct. - When a College Conduct Board conference is necessary, three (3) College Conduct Board members will comprise the College Conduct Board for that conference.
-These members are selected by the Head of Student Conduct. - A quorum is met when three (3) College Conduct Board members are present.
+Members are volunteers and will be selected by the Head of Student Conduct. - When a College Conduct Board conference is necessary, three (3) College Conduct Board members will comprise the College Conduct Board for that conference unless it is determined that the case will be heard by one administrator selected by the Head of Student Conduct.
+These three (3) members are selected by the Head of Student Conduct. - A quorum is met when three (3) College Conduct Board members are selected and present.
 The members may be any combination of faculty, staff, or students. - One College Conduct Board member will serve as the Chair for each conference and will fully participate in that conference with the additional responsibilities to conduct the conference, maintain order, and adhere to the student conduct process during the conference.
-The Chair will also call for and collect the votes of each member during the deliberation process. - Each member of the College Conduct Board in the conference will have one vote, including the Chair. - Though consensus for a responsible finding is preferred, only a simple majority of the Board is required to find the respondent responsible for each alleged violation. - Members who believe they have a conflict of interest in a case they have been assigned to hear should notify the Coordinator for Student Advocacy and Accountability of that conflict in order to be replaced by another board member.
-A member who knows a respondent, claimant, or witness or who may have general knowledge of the incident does not necessarily have a conflict of interest
+The Chair will also call for and collect the votes of each member during the deliberation process. - Each member of the College Conduct Board in the conference will have one vote, including the Chair.

-- with the case.
-A member must decide if he or she is able to be fair and impartial when listening to the evidence of the case and making a decision on responsibility. - The Head of Student Conduct will serve as the administrator for the conference.
+- Though consensus for a responsible finding is preferred, only a simple majority of the Board is required to find the respondent responsible for each alleged violation. - Members who believe they have a conflict of interest in a case they have been assigned to hear should notify the Office of Student Conduct of that conflict in order to be replaced by another board member.
+A member who knows a respondent, claimant, or witness or who may have general knowledge of the incident does not necessarily have a conflict of interest with the case.
+A member must decide if he or she is able to be fair and impartial when listening to the evidence of the case and making a decision on responsibility. - The Office of Student Conduct will determine who will serve as the administrator for the conference.
 This person may be present during the conference and deliberations.
 Their role may include, but not limited to; setting up the conference space; directing witnesses when to enter the conference; maintaining recording equipment; answering questions which clarify policies and procedures; and helping facilitate deliberations.
 The administrator does not have a vote nor do they share information with the board members which is known to him/her of the student or the case which was not presented during the conference for the purpose of deciding responsibility.
 The administrator may share information on the respondent's conduct history, academic record, and other relevant information when/if deliberations on appropriate educational sanctions and conduct status is taking place.